hfcs/self_setting_popper/README.md

 ## How the system works
   * All sockets on the RJ45 switch box are tied together, pressing the switch (shorting) will trigger the relay.
   * The relay will drive input signal of each servo driver boards to low and drive the servo to "up" position.
-  * After preset time the relay will disconnect and return the servo to "down" position.
+  * After preset time configured on the trigger delayed relay module, the relay will disconnect and return the servo to "down" position.

 ## How to build